mplanton/audio_amp/README.md

 # audio_amp
 This is a repository for testing audio processing and tools for software development

-The program "amp" reads a soundfile, scales the audio data with a user defined value and stores the scaled version.
+The program "audio_amp" reads a soundfile, scales the audio data with a user defined value and stores the scaled version.

 This should be the starting point for more audio processing algorithms